06 Apr A Dead Tooth Is More Common Than You Thought – Here’s How To Fix It By Ope Sodeinde, London Dental Specialists

 If you experience trauma in your adult teeth enough to sever the blood supply to the tooth, this will lead to pulpal necrosis within a very short space of time, typically around a month.
 This is because if there is no blood supply, the tooth cannot defend itself from bacteria in the mouth.
 Eventually, the bacteria will colonise the core of the tooth, leading to severe toothache and the need for root canal treatment.

-What is root canal treatment and is it worth seeing a specialist?
+What is root canal treatment and is it worth seeing a specialist

 If the issue is not dealt with completely, there is a risk that space will be left for bacteria to remain.
 Specialists are more expensive than general dentists, but this price is reflective of their expertise and the value you will receive from their service.
 A root canal specialist makes sure the foundation of your tooth is strong, making it very difficult for bacteria to recolonise.

-In each of our teeth, there are microscopic channels between the bone and the centre of the tooth.
+Toothache is caused when bacteria release their toxins inside the tooth and it is released into the bone via the microscopic channels between the bone and the centre of the tooth.
 Blood vessels provide nutrients to the pulp inside the core of the tooth, and sensory nerves carry signals back to the brain.

 When bacteria is present in the core of the tooth, it monopolises the nutrient supply for itself.
 In other words, it has a massive party inside the tooth!
 During this “party”, the bacteria produce toxic by-products from their metabolism.
 These by-products are eventually released outside the tooth, and are recognised by the immune system as toxic.
 This triggers an immune system inflammatory response.